robert-abc/helsinki/README.md

 ## 6. Installation
 All the codes we used are available in this repository.
-There is the main.py, the "utils" folder with several functions and the "weights" folder with the autoencoder weights.
-There is also the notebooks to run the codes (as seen in the usage instructions section)
+There is also jupyter notebooks to run the codes (as seen in the usage instructions section)

 The main point is that we didn't "install" anything, because we did everything on Google Colab, for the following reasons:
 * Because of the COVI19 pandemic, out university is closed, so it allow us to work together online.